 It is difficult to write about spiritual surrender.
 It is a sensitive and easily misunderstood subject.
 I don’t want to make it personal but without a personal narrative it is impossible to explain this principle.
 Spiritual surrender was the most challenging principle to practice for me.

-I started meditation when I was twenty years old but ego training was not part of my practice.
+I started my meditation practice when I was twenty years old but ego training was not part of my practice.
 My teacher Shrii Shrii Anandamurti did not talk about ego as much as other teachers.
 I thought ego training was a specialty of Sufism and did not give it much thought.
 I had a sense of destiny and I was determined to fulfill it.
 I thought my purpose in life was to become a physicist.
 I threw myself into it and lived the life of a dedicated physicist.
 Sometimes harder you try worse it gets.
 If it is not meant to be it does not happen.
 All my life I was swimming against the current.
 I insisted on a physics career, I longed for intellectual glory; I tried in vain to be recognized for my intellectual contributions.
 I felt honestly and naively that I was going to make an important contribution to physics.
 I strongly felt that it was my destiny.
 As time passed and no recognition came I felt more and more frustrated.
 After our mega project, the superconducting super collider was canceled I quit physics and tried other professions.
 Nothing worked.
 I was always the hardest working man around but hard work never led me to leadership positions in the corporate world.
 I did not want to manage anyone and did not want to be managed by anyone.
 I just wanted to do research.
 Independent minded people simply don’t fit the corporate mold.
 More frustration and unhappiness followed.

 Do we have free will?
 Opinions vary in a wide spectrum.
-Fatalism at one end, extreme individualism the other end.
+Fatalism at one end, extreme individualism at the other end.
 Human beings have free will.
 This does not mean, however, that you can get anything you want.
-Some people made a lot of money by talking about the “law of attraction”.
+Some people made a lot of money by talking about the “law of attraction.”
 They say you can get anything you want by simply wishing for it.
-Don’t take it seriously.
+Don’t take “law of attraction” seriously.
 More important than the “law of attraction” is the “law of karma”.
 We have to pay our debts.
 There are spiritual lessons for me to learn from my career frustrations.
 Instead of being angry I should try to see the meaning of all this and accept the karmic lesson.
 It is interesting that it was easier for me to accept my health problems than to accept my perceived career problems.
 I developed diabetes, I had kidney stones but I never questioned the bodily pains.
 Career pains were different.
 Those were caused by ego.

 Spiritual surrender is about acceptance of the difficulties in life.
 It may be that you are paying a karmic debt from your previous lifetime but don’t waste your time speculating about that.
 Hardships are not always karmic.
 Sometimes the difficulties in life are signs of spiritual progress.
 God teaches us lessons that way.